 Blog Founder: Psych Central

-The pinky mind brings you news and articles relating to mental health and counseling.
+The pinky mind brings you news and articles relating to mental health and counselling.
 The stories are based on their own personal encounters with mental health shared by their psychologist and team of experts.
-Founded by Stephen T Chacko, he mentors the team behind Pinkymind and shares his passion for serving mankind and touching lives.
+Founded by Stephen T Chacko, he mentors the team behind Pinkymind and shares his passion for serving humankind and touching lives.

 Their blog section is full of advice on dealing with stress, anxiety, depression, and how to find real happiness.